 To diversify your offerings, you need to have a clear understanding of your market and your target audience.
 You can use market research and customer feedback to identify areas where you can expand your product or service offerings.
 You can also explore new markets by looking at industry trends and competitive analysis.

 Another way to diversify your offering is by creating a loyalty program.
 By offering rewards and incentives to your customers, you can encourage repeat business and build brand loyalty, key to grow a small business.
 For example, you could offer a discount to customers who refer new business to you.

 Strategy 4: Streamline your processes

 As you look to grow a small business, it’s important to streamline your processes to ensure that you’re operating as efficiently as possible.
-This might mean automating certain tasks, outsourcing non-core functions, or reorganizing your workflow.
+This might mean automating certain tasks, outsourcing non-core functions from an outsourcing partner, or reorganizing your workflow.

 By streamlining your processes, you can free up time and resources to focus on growth-oriented activities.
 You’ll also be better able to serve your customers by delivering products and services more quickly and efficiently.

 To streamline your processes, you need to start by identifying areas where you can improve efficiency.
 You can use process mapping and workflow analysis to identify bottlenecks and inefficiencies.
 A super common bottleneck is your contracts.
 If you’re using PDF or paper and ink, chances are, your contracts are massively slowing your entire business down.
 Once you’ve identified these areas, you can develop and implement process improvements.